-- Advanced scheduling including work order management--information management that minimizes duplication, miscommunication, improves personnel deployment selection to match the job profile, and maximizes the efficiency of workforce deployment.
+- Advanced scheduling including work order management: information management that minimizes duplication, miscommunication, improves personnel deployment selection to match the job profile, and maximizes the efficiency of workforce deployment.

-- Outsourcing--managing third-party employment to cover unique situations and service personnel overload.
+- Outsourcing: managing third-party employment to cover unique situations and service personnel overload.

-- Communication--managing the communication system so that field staff can obtain information and assistance from team members and dispatchers when needed.
+- Communication: managing the communication system so that field staff can obtain information and assistance from team members and dispatchers when needed.
 This function is vital for those working alone.

-- Parts management--monitoring parts inventory, depot repair activities, internal repair activities to make sure field service workers have on-time parts delivery and equipment functions optimally.
+- Parts management: monitoring parts inventory, depot repair activities, internal repair activities to make sure field service workers have on-time parts delivery and equipment functions optimally.

-- Communities--providing adequate access to consumers and optimal visibility and transparency between the company and the outside community.
+- Communities: providing adequate access to consumers and optimal visibility and transparency between the company and the outside community.
 This includes quality control and customer feedback.

-- Social--maintaining team relationships among far-flung team members, monitoring the social ticker to keep standards high and increasing the rate of ticket closure.
+- Social: maintaining team relationships among far-flung team members, monitoring the social ticker to keep standards high, and increasing the rate of ticket closure.

-Characteristics of Field Operations Teams:
+Characteristics of Field Operations Teams

-Control over productivity level and time to completion are more difficult than they would be for direct staff.
-Asset or fleet management software records vehicle activity in real-time, allowing supervisors to directly determine start and stop times at each field staff location, the number of locations visited, idle time, and any moving violations.
+Control over productivity level and time to completion are more difficult than it would be for direct staff.
+Asset or fleet management software records vehicle activity in real-time, allowing supervisors to directly determine the start and stop times at each field staff location, the number of locations visited, idle time, and any moving violations.

 Company identity and brand identity are more difficult among remote staff.
 Yet maintaining company identification becomes very important for maintaining engagement and the way customers perceive the organization.
-Identifying uniforms, insignia and badges have become very relevant.
+Identifying uniforms, insignia, and badges have become very relevant.
 Standardizing procedures to represent the company methodology requires increased training and supervision.
 Standard billing and report entry forms strengthen field staff identification with the core company and its brand.

 Mobile workers change the dynamics of management.
-No longer can managers dictate and obsess about day-to-day activity of their employees.
+No longer can managers dictate and obsess about the day-to-day activity of their employees.
 The supervisory information operations managers have is often limited to indirect metrics.
 Regular on-site contacts are necessary to maintain the allegiance of employees to a core company location.
 Managers must regularly and openly reinforce company goals and values through face-to-face contact.

 Operations Management Software: